Alexander Lebenstein: National Socialism

 During Kristallnacht in 1938 his family was hiding; shortly after Lebenstein and his family were brought to a Jewish house in Haltern.
-In January 1942 they came to the warehouse (former exhibition hall on the "Wildenbruchplatz") to Gelsenkirchen.
+In January 1942, they came to the warehouse (former exhibition hall on the "Wildenbruchplatz") to Gelsenkirchen.
 From there they were deported to Riga, where his father fell seriously ill and was soon killed by SS troops.

-In spring of 1942 he became separated from his mother and shipped to Lithuania.
+In spring 1942, he became separated from his mother and shipped to Lithuania.
 When he returned in the fall, his mother was gone.
 After the war, he found out that she had been shot in a forest near Riga, and was buried.
 After that Lebenstein was in several labor camps and was finally brought with a ferry to the Stutthof concentration camp in Gdańsk.

-When in 1945 the Russians liberated the camp, he was sent in a hospital in Gdańsk because of his bad health condition.
+In 1945, the Russians liberated the camp, he was sent in a hospital in Gdańsk because of his bad health condition.
 He fled with two men via Frankfurt (Oder) to Berlin, because they refused to join the Red Army.
 They were not welcome even by the Americans because the Russians had been looking after them.
 This is why Lebenstein went back to his birthplace Haltern, where he was compelled to leave the city again.
 He was denied German citizenship and came to Deggendorf (Bavaria) in a DP camp.

-Emigration to the USA

-There, everyone wanted to emigrate to Israel, but his sister (who had already emigrated in 1939) advised him to come to her to the United States.
-In January 1947 he came to Richmond, Virginia.

-Here too, no one wanted anything to do with him, because it was said: "A boy who has survived several concentration camps – that does not exist!".
-For this reason he moved to New York where he opened a supermarket.
-He married in 1948 and had two sons.

-Working memory

-In 1994 Lebenstein flew back to Germany for the first time.
-Two students from Haltern had written him a letter saying that they just learned about the Holocaust in the classroom.
-After initially rejecting their offer, he was convinced by his family to come to his German hometown.
-This visit completely changed the life of Alexander Lebenstein and soon after he started publicly speaking – in churches, schools, libraries and at the Virginia Holocaust Museum – about his life and his terrible experiences.
-The cattle car in front of the Virginia Holocaust Museum is a place for quiet remembrance.
-Erwin Kirschenbaum, a German schoolmate of Lebenstein's provided the cattle car as part of a school project.

-In order for his tireless memorial work to be continued even after death, he founded the “Alexander Lebenstein Fund for Tolerance and Human Rights".

-On 9 November 2009, a documentary called "Kristallnacht and Beyond", was presented at the Virginia Holocaust Museum.
-This movie shows Alexander at one of his later visits to his hometown of Haltern am See.
+Death

 Until his death on 28 January 2010, Lebenstein lived near Richmond, Virginia.
-He died at the age of 82 years in the same city.
+He died at the age of 82 in the same city.